 What does this mean for the long term?
 By doubling down on your employer brand now, you will:

-- Maintain your employer reputation and strengthen employee loyalty.No one wants to be remembered as the company who didn’t live up to their expectations.
+- Maintain your employer reputation and strengthen employee loyalty.No one wants to be remembered as the company that didn’t live up to expectations.
 People are more likely to remember the specific details of negative events from their past and hold less detailed memories of positive and neutral events.
 This negativity bias can create a selective memory so strong that it will stay with individuals for years; impacting your reputation as a place to work long after they have left.
 By putting the needs of your people first, the results will follow.

 - Create a stronger connection between your purpose and employees.
-Studies show that thriving employees are three times more likely to work for a company with a strong sense of purpose.1 By continuing to put your purpose first and living up to the promises you’ve made, you will strengthen employees’ trust in and connection to the organization.
+Studies show that thriving employees are three times more likely to work for a company with a strong sense of purpose.
+By continuing to put your purpose first and living up to the promises you’ve made, you will strengthen employees’ trust in and connection to the organization.
 So, when your employees are presented with the option to stay or leave, they will choose to stay, more committed than ever before.